 Despite every parent’s best efforts, it’s still extremely common for children to develop cavities or sustain dental injuries.
 At The Dental Specialists, if your child requires some smile repair, we won’t guilt trip you, but rather focus on solutions and restoring your child’s oral health and appearance.
-From minor chips to large cavities and everything in between, whatever life throws at your child’s smile, we’re ready to help you fix it, and our treatments will make it seem like the problem never happened in the first place.
+From minor chips to large cavities and everything in between, whatever life throws at your child’s smile, we’re ready to help you fix it, and our options for restorative dentistry in Garland, TX will make it seem like the problem never happened in the first place.

 You likely know that regularly exposing your child to fluoride is great for strengthening their teeth and lowering their cavity risk, but what is silver diamine fluoride?
 This substance is applied directly to active cavities as a way of killing the harmful oral bacteria while also preserving the remaining enamel.
 This offers a fast, drill-free way to treat dental decay, which our young patients certainly appreciate!
 It can also lessen extreme dental sensitivity due to thinned enamel.